snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 ![Screenshot that shows Users tab where you can configure access permissions and user mapping rules](media/servicenow-knowledge-users-tab.png "Configure settings related to Users")

-**Access Permissions**
+**Access permissions**

 The ServiceNow connector supports access permissions visible to "Everyone" or "Only people with access to content in data source".
 Indexed data appears in results and is visible to all users in the organization or users who have access to them via user criteria permission respectively.
 Choose the one that is most appropriate for your organization.

-If a knowledge article isn't enabled with a user criterion, it appears in results of everyone in the organization.
+If a knowledge article isn't enabled with a user criterion, it appears in the results of everyone in the organization.

 >[!IMPORTANT]
 > In ServiceNow, while assessing read permissions for a user, both article-level permissions and KB-level permissions are looked at.
 The Microsoft Graph connector for ServiceNow treats permissions differently:
-> 1. If the article contains '_Can Read_' user criteria, then they are stamped on the article during ingestion and Knowledge Base '_Can Read_' / '_Can Contribute_' user criteria are ignored.
+> 1. If the article contains '_Can Read_' user criteria, then they are stamped on the article during ingestion, and Knowledge Base '_Can Read_' / '_Can Contribute_' user criteria are ignored.
 > 2. If the article contains '_Cannot Read_' user criteria, and if the corresponding Knowledge base also contains '_Cannot Read_' user criteria, then both the user criteria are stamped on the article.

 >[!NOTE]
-> If a user is part of the '_Can Read_' user criteria at the article level but not in the '_Can Read_' / '_Can Contribute_' user criteria at the Knowledge Base level, **then the user will not have access to the article in ServiceNow but will have access to the article in Microsoft Copilot, Microsoft Search and other M365 surfaces**.
+> If a user is part of the '_Can Read_' user criteria at the article level but not in the '_Can Read_' / '_Can Contribute_' user criteria at the Knowledge Base level, **then the user will not have access to the article in ServiceNow but will have access to the article in Microsoft Copilot, Microsoft Search, and other M365 surfaces**.
 The workaround is to remove the user from the '_Can Read_' user criteria at the article level.

-**Mapping Identities**
+**Mapping identities**

 The default method for mapping your data source identities with Microsoft Entra ID is by checking whether the Email id of ServiceNow users is same as the UserPrincipalName (UPN), or Mail of the users in Microsoft Entra ID.
 If you believe the default mapping would not work for your organization, you can provide a custom mapping formula.
 To know more about, mapping Non-EntraID identities, click [here](/MicrosoftSearch/map-non-aad).